b0r3dd3v/hurl/README.md

 [Note]
 Userscript has normal linux identation - microhub doesn't display it and M$ won't either(mah guess).
 Feel free 2 prettier(beautify) it or do some enters after semicolons and ur done.
+Hmm, zsh/ion looks good only in Raw - just remember 2 write scraptor stuff after the shell got u on newline(zsh on windows?).
+On Linux everything is going 2b okay.

 [Update]
 Now it finally works, so it is time 2 share some sickrets about using scraptor.